nolecram/my_professional_journey_Vol-2_The-Cloud-Transition-2006-to-2012/docs/certifications/technical-sales-certificates.md

 [← Back to README](../../README.md)

-Documentation of IBM Technical Sales Professional certifications achieved 2008-2012, covering product knowledge and sales expertise across IBM's software portfolio including Tivoli, Lotus, Information Management, and Industry Solutions.
+Documentation of IBM Technical Sales Professional certifications achieved 2008-2012.
+These represented product training across IBM's software portfolio during that era.
+As IBM's portfolio evolved and the technology landscape shifted toward open platforms, these credentials became historical artifacts of a specific technological period.

 ---